- Presentation Options (peer-reviewed papers, demos, tutorials, and panels)

 Step 3: On your own before coming to the conference

 You are responsible for printing your own poster.
-You should print your poster no larger than 3 feet (1 meter) by 4 feet (1.3 meters), in portrait or landscape layout.
+You should print your poster no wider than 4 feet (1.3 meters).